sanity-io/dashboard-widget-document-list/README.md

 2. Update your `src/dashboardConfig.js` file by adding `{name: 'document-list'}` to the `widgets` array
 3. Restart your Studio

+*Note*: If a document in the result (as returned by the backend) has a draft, that draft is rendered instead of the published document.

 There are some options available:

 ### `title` (string)